The role and safety of our preservatives

 - Identifying potential factors that may have an impact on the effectiveness and safety of the product's use, including how it will be used and where it will be stored

-- Evaluating all suppliers of our ingredients to ensure shipments conform to our high standards for quality and safety.
+- Evaluating all suppliers of our ingredients to ensure they conform to our high standards for quality and safety.

 Our highest priority is you and your baby.
-That's why we take the greatest care in developing safe baby products that are mild and gentle—products that are BEST FOR BABY™ products.
+That's why we take the greatest care in developing safe baby products that are mild and gentle—and that are BEST FOR BABY™ products.